anahit42/pw-agent/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the root directory with the content from .env.example file:
+Create a `.env` file in the root directory with the content from `.env.example` file.
+Add  your OpenAI API key.

 ```env
 OPENAI_API_KEY=your-openai-api-key